webpro-nl/knip/README.md

 in a single tool.
 When building a dependency graph of the project, an abstract syntax tree for each file, and traversing all of this, why not collect the various issues in one go?

-### Why so much configuration?

-The structure and configuration of projects and their dependencies vary wildly, and no matter how well-balanced, defaults only get you so far.
-Some implementations and some tools out there have smart or unconventional ways to import code, making things more complicated.
-That's why Knip tends to require more configuration in larger projects, based on how many dependencies are used and how much the configuration in the project diverges from the defaults.

-One important goal of Knip is to minimize the amount of configuration necessary.
-When you false positives are reported and you think there are feasible ways to infer things automatically, reducing the amount of configuration, please open an issue.

 ### How do I handle too many output/false positives?

 #### Too many unused files